 Patrons of different races purchased tickets from different booths, and used separate entrances leading to separate lobbies.
 There were even two marquees, and each side of the theater had its own air conditioning system.
 Each auditorium ran the same program, on a staggered schedule, but the two sides of the theater had segregated staffs.
 Only one projection room served both auditoriums, however, and the entire operation had only one manager.

+By 1950 it was operated by the McLendon Theatres chain.
 The Macon Theatre was closed in 1957, and re-opened under the management of McClendon Theatres in 1967.
 It was still in operation as late as 1975, according to references in Boxoffice Magazine during that year.

 Just login to your account and subscribe to this theater